dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 #### What do we call an *in-place* sort?

-The in place sort is the operation that modifies the data without creating a separate sorted copy along side the original.
+The in-place sort is the operation that modifies the data without creating a separate sorted copy along side the original.
 It sorts it in place, it manipulates the original.

         numbers = [5, 20, 14, 2, 31]